Tyler Olson (baseball)

-Tyler Ray Olson (born October 2, 1989) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Seattle Mariners, New York Yankees, and Cleveland Indians.
+Tyler Ray Olson (born October 2, 1989) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Seattle Mariners, New York Yankees, and Cleveland Indians.

 Amateur career

 Olson attended University High School in Spokane Valley, Washington.
 He enrolled at Gonzaga University and pitched for the Gonzaga Bulldogs baseball team.
 He pitched for the Bulldogs as a freshman in 2009, but took a redshirt in 2010 when he suffered a shoulder subluxation.
 In 2012, his junior year, he was added to the Bulldogs' starting rotation, and pitched 110 innings.

 The Oakland Athletics selected Olson in the 17th round of the 2012 Major League Baseball draft.
 Olson did not sign with Oakland, returning to Gonzaga for his senior year.
 As a senior, Olson had a 9-4 win–loss record and a 2.48 earned run average (ERA) in 101 2/3 innings pitched.
-He was named the West Coast Conference's Pitcher of the Year.
+He was named the West Coast Conference Pitcher of the Year.

 Professional career

 Seattle Mariners

-The Seattle Mariners selected Olson in the seventh round, with the 207th overall selection, of the 2013 MLB Draft.
-He signed with the Mariners and began his professional career with the Everett AquaSox of the Class A-Short Season Northwest League.
-He started the 2014 season with the High Desert Mavericks of the Class A-Advanced California League, and was promoted to the Jackson Generals of the Class AA Southern League during the season.
+The Seattle Mariners selected Olson in the seventh round, with the 207th overall selection, of the 2013 MLB draft.
+He signed with the Mariners and began his professional career with the Everett AquaSox of the Low-A Northwest League.
+He started the 2014 season with the High Desert Mavericks of the High-A California League, and was promoted to the Jackson Generals of the Double-A Southern League during the season.

 The Mariners invited Olson to spring training in 2015.
 He made the Mariners' Opening Day roster.
-He made his Major League debut on April 7, 2015 and worked extremely efficiently, throwing only one pitch and getting two outs on a ground ball double play.
+He made his major league debut on April 7 and worked extremely efficiently, throwing only one pitch and getting two outs on a ground ball double play.
 He went on the disabled list with a knee injury in May.
-He was activated and optioned to the Tacoma Rainiers of the Class AAA Pacific Coast League (PCL) on June 2.
+He was activated and optioned to the Tacoma Rainiers of the Triple-A Pacific Coast League (PCL) on June 2.
 Olson finished the 2015 season with a 1–1 win–loss record and a 5.40 ERA in 11 relief appearances for the Mariners.